moyada/medivh/docs/README.md

 Or use java compile command, such as `javac -cp medivh.jar MyApp.java`.

-After compilation phase, the class file that configures the rule will create a `validation` method, which is called by method parameter validation logic.
-The method of configure parameter verification will adds verify logic in front of the method body.
+After compilation phase, the class file that configures the rule will create a `validation` method that provide to method validation logic, and methods that require parameter verify will add validation logic in front of the method body.

 ## Configuration option